Skip to main content

 Check out the small cottage near the barn and be transported back even further to the late 1700s.
 At this time the island was owned by Reverend Andrews, for which the Island got its name.

-If you go back in time further still to when canoes were the main mode of travel, the Passamaquoddy First Nations used this island as an important summer camp.
+If you go back even further still, to a time when canoes were the main mode of travel, the Passamaquoddy First Nations used this island as an important summer camp.
 Archaeological digs on the island have found remnants of these sites dating back 2500 years.

-As you walk around the perimeter of Ministers Island you will find many layers of history as you travel along old carriage roads and through grassy fields.
+As you walk around the perimeter of Ministers Island on old carriage roads, through grassy fields, you will find many layers of history.
 Make sure you plan your trip accordingly since the island is only accessible at low tide.
 Explore all the trails but don’t linger too long on the island or you will have to wait an additional 8 to 10 hours until the next low tide.

 10. HOPEWELL ROCKS PARK